priyansh0202-coder/priyansh0202-coder/README.md

 # 👋 Hi, I'm Priyansh soni!

 ## 🌐 About Me
-I'm a passionate Full Stack Developer with a strong foundation in both front-end and back-end technologies.
-I love building scalable web applications and exploring new technologies to solve real-world problems.
+I'm a passionate Front-End Developer specializing in building dynamic and responsive web applications using Next.js and React.
+I enjoy crafting seamless user interfaces and exploring modern tools and technologies to deliver impactful digital experiences.

 - 🌍 I'm based in Pune
 - 📫 How to reach me: [priyanshsoni36@gmail.com]